Nahi3an/Code-Froce-Problem/README.md

 ### Uploading Code ###

-- **Before doing anything you must pull from the master branch to be make you repo up to date**
+- **Before doing anything you must pull from the master branch to be make you repo up to date.**
   Run `git pull origin master`
-- Create a new branch by your name and only work on that branch Run `git checkout -b your-branch-name`
+- Create a new branch by your name and only work on that branch.
+  Run `git checkout -b your-branch-name`
 - Always uplaod only the **.cpp** or **.py** file from your branch
+- Name the file with the problem like **402A** or **79B** code number given by     code force
 - Watch this video for more details [Collborating On GitHub](https://www.youtube.com/watch?v=4UTSEKzsSvM "Collborating On GitHub")

 ### Evaluation (Optional) ###